nithinbekal/rails-todo-app/README.md

 This will generate a bunch of files, but first we will set up the database and the required tables for this.

     rake db:migrate

+This will automatically set up the code to add, edit or delete task items.
+Restart the rails application (you will need to hit Ctrl+C in the terminal where `rails server` command is running and then enter the `rails server` command again).

+Open localhost:3000/tasks to see a page that has an empty list of tasks.
+You will also find a link to a page where you will be able to add a new task.
+After you have added a task, you will see it listed in /tasks, along with options to edit and delete it.

 ### Adding some style (Twitter Bootstrap)